How to start a cleaning business: step-by-step guide

 To succeed as a cleaning business owner, focus on:

-- Time management: Efficiently scheduling jobs and managing workflows
+- Time management: efficiently scheduling jobs and managing workflows

-- Attention to detail: Ensuring consistent, high-quality results
+- Attention to detail: ensuring consistent, high-quality results

-- People skills: Building trust with clients in their personal spaces
+- People skills: building trust with clients in their personal spaces

 Types of cleaning businesses

-Residential cleaning serves private homes and apartments:
+With residential cleaning, you serve private homes and apartments:

-- Equipment needs: Basic household cleaning supplies
+- Equipment needs: basic household cleaning supplies

-- Team size: Often solo operators or small teams
+- Team size: often solo operators or small teams

-- Client relationships: Direct consumer relationships
+- Client relationships: direct consumer relationships

-- Equipment needs: Industrial-grade tools and supplies
+- Equipment needs: industrial-grade tools and supplies

-- Team size: Larger crews with specialised training
+- Team size: larger crews with specialised training

-- Client relationships: Contract-based B2B relationships
+- Client relationships: contract-based B2B relationships

 Specialist cleaning services include:

-- Oven, window and carpet cleaning
+- oven, window and carpet cleaning

-- Move-in and move-out cleaning
+- move-in and move-out cleaning

-- 'Green' cleaning
+- 'green' cleaning

-- Post-construction, crime scene, disaster, and hazardous cleaning
+- post-construction, crime scene, disaster, and hazardous cleaning

 While specialist services may need extra equipment or certification, they can set your business apart and allow you to charge higher prices.